of the assessed property value.

 How to pay

-Pay online through the City’s Real Estate Tax portal by entering your physical address or Office of Property Assessment (OPA) number.
-You will be able to check your tax balance and make a payment through the address lookup tool.
+Pay online through the Philadelphia Tax Center by entering your physical address or Office of Property Assessment (OPA) number.
+You can check your tax balance and make payments through the “Search for a property” link on the Tax Center’s homepage, under the “Property” panel.

 Pay by mail